First uploaded: 7/03 R. Kwas (updated continually, or when the spirit moves me!) [Comments added]

 * torque gauge: a gauge which measures the torque applied to a fastener.
 ANY wrench is a "torque wrench", since it applies torque...it's a pet peeve of mine...I just refuse to use and perpetuate unclear nomenclature.

-Special thanks to Loctite Applications Engineer: Rich Lockery Loctite Technical Information Service 800-562-8483 #3, for supplying us with specific Product Data Sheets.
+Special thanks to Loctite Applications Engineer: Rich Lockery Loctite Technical Information Service 800-562-8483 #3, for supplying specific Product Data Sheets.
 Below is a graph of interest.
 Note the "Nickel" AS formulation No. 771 also contains graphite, my preferred ingredient .

 Oiled vs. AS